chapel-lang/chapel/doc/rst/language/evolution.rst

 is mutable.
 This simplifies parallel code, making it simpler and cleaner to write.

-In 1.32, the above ``begin`` would have resulted in a deprecation warning.
-In 1.34, this is valid code just like it was prior to 1.32.
+Prior to 1.34, the above ``begin`` would have resulted in a deprecation warning.
+In 1.34, this is valid code again.

 version 1.32, September 2023
 ----------------------------